Oct-1-en-3-one

-Oct-1-en-3-one (CH_{2}=CHC(=O)(CH_{2})_{4}CH_{3}), also known as 1-octen-3-one or amyl vinyl ketone, is the odorant that is responsible for the typical "metallic" smell of metals and blood coming into contact with skin.
+Oct-1-en-3-one (CH_{2}=CHC(=O)(CH_{2})_{4}CH_{3}), also known as 1-octen-3-one, octeneone or amyl vinyl ketone, is the odorant that is responsible for the typical "metallic" smell of metals (such as coins) and blood coming into contact with skin.
 Oct-1-en-3-one has a strong metallic mushroom-like odor with an odor detection threshold of 0.03–1.12 μg/m^{3} and it is the main compound responsible for the "smell of metal", followed by decanal (smell: orange skin, flowery) and nonanal (smell: tallowy, fruity).

 Oct-1-en-3-one is the degradative reduction product of the chemical reaction of skin lipid peroxides and Fe^{2+}.
 Skin lipid peroxides are formed from skin lipid by oxidation, either enzymatically by lipoxygenases or by air oxygen.
 Oct-1-en-3-one is a ketone analog of the alkene 1-octene.

 Natural occurrences

-It is also produced by Uncinula necator, a fungus that causes powdery mildew of grape.
+It is produced by Uncinula necator, a fungus that causes powdery mildew of grape.